ErwinLutke/UR-Interface/README.md

 robot.get_tcp_position()
 ```

 returns 6 floats as a tuple.
-First 3 are the vectors in millimeters and last 3 the axis-angle in radials
+First 3 are the vectors in millimeter and last 3 the axis-angle in radians

 ## Vision Module
 The vision module contains the Camera class.\